eslint/eslint/docs/user-guide/configuring/language-options.md

 ## Specifying Globals

-The [no-undef](https://eslint.org/docs/rules/no-undef) rule will warn on variables that are accessed but not defined within the same file.
-If you are using global variables inside of a file then it's worthwhile to define those globals so that ESLint will not warn about their usage.
-You can define global variables either using comments inside of a file or in the configuration file.
+Some of ESLint's core rules rely on knowledge of the global variables available to your code at runtime.
+Since these can vary greatly between different environments as well as be modified at runtime, ESLint makes no assumptions about what global variables exist in your execution environment.
+If you would like to use rules that require knowledge of what global variables are available, you can define global variables in your configuration file or by using configuration comments in your source code.

 ### Using configuration comments